 – Emergency (issue time – 3 working days) – 125 €

-If you have a required licence (boat driving licence, sailing licence, etc.) and sufficient experience in operating a boat, of course you do not have to book a skipper.
+If you have a required license (boat driving license, sailing license, etc.) and sufficient experience in operating a boat, of course, you do not have to book a skipper.

-The exception applies if the rental is offered exclusively with crew.
-In this case a skipper is also on board.
+The exception applies if the rental is offered exclusively with the crew.
+In this case, a skipper is also on board.

 The skipper is booked and financed by the guests, this also applies to his meals, regardless of whether they take place on the boat or in the restaurant.